 First off, it’s important to pay attention in English class.
-Unlike other interests, writing has a direct link to school, making it possible for students to work on their craft daily.
-This won’t mean you’ll be putting out thousand-word short stories during your AP Language classes, but your interaction with writing terms, sentence and paragraph structures, and literature can all serve as inspiration for when you do write.
+Unlike some other interests, writing has a direct link to school, making it possible for students to work on their craft daily—if you’re intentional about it.
+You won’t be putting out thousand-word short stories during your AP Language classes, but your interaction with writing terms, sentence and paragraph structures, literature, and general grammar practice can all serve as inspiration for your own work.
 Along with this, English teachers are notorious for encouraging creative writing outside the classroom.
-If you feel comfortable enough, you can always ask your teachers for feedback or advice.
+If you feel comfortable enough, you can always ask your teachers for feedback and advice.

-Next, make sure to join a writing group.
 No writer is an island, and being able to receive feedback is an essential part of the process.
 So try joining a writing group to talk to other writers who get the struggles you go through with your writing.
 Some schools may offer creative writing clubs, but if yours doesn’t, local writing communities are everywhere.
 Check your local paper or online sources like Meetup to find groups in your area.

 Now that you have your writing schedule down, it’s important to not always write the same thing.
-For example, novelists will be tempted to spend all their time putting out chapter after chapter, but it’s ultimately to their benefit to invest some hours in writing poetry.
-The reasoning for this is that different genres require different things: novel writing will place more emphasis on character arcs, sentence variations, and being able to fill up a page, but the skill of making a point in as few words as possible—which is essential to poetry—is also critical in writing.
-Working in different genres allows you to improve as a whole.
+For example, novelists will be tempted to spend all their time putting out chapter after chapter, but it’s ultimately to their benefit to invest some hours in writing poetry or short stories.
+The reasoning for this is that different genres require different skills: novel writing will place more emphasis on character arcs, sentence variations, and being able to fill up a page, but the skill of making a point in as few words as possible—which is essential to poetry—is also critical in writing.
+Working in different genres allows you to improve overall.

-Writers—even young ones—need to submit their work.
+Writers need to submit their work.
 This is daunting for new writers and asks you to step outside your comfort zone and do things you’ve never done before, like create a cover letter and personal biography—but it's the only way writers can become established.
-NewPages.com offers a whole list of magazines and competitions geared for teenaged writers.
-Along with this, the Scholastic Art and Writing and YoungArts competitions are great places for emerging writers to start.
+NewPages.com offers a whole list of magazines and competitions geared toward teenage writers.
+Along with this, the Scholastic Art and Writing and YoungArts competitions are great places for emerging writers to get their start.

-Did you know you can earn money for college with your writing?
+Did you know you can also earn money for college with your writing?
 Search for essay-based scholarships on CollegeXpress now with our Scholarship Search tool.